Obsessive-Compulsive Disorder (OCD) Treatment Center for Adolescents Near Dallas, Texas

 Social OCD

-This subtype of obsessive compulsive disorder is also referred to as “Pure O” as it’s slightly different from other types of OCD.
-The difference is that the compulsions take place primarily in your teens’ thought processes rather than through physical visible actions.
+The purely obsessional, or “Pure O” subtype of obsessive-compulsive disorder is slightly different from other types of OCD.
+With this subtype, the compulsions are primarily mental rather than being physical visible actions.
 For example, your teenager may replay events over and over again or silently repeat phrases.

 Existential OCD

-Individuals with existential OCD have intrusive thoughts that are focused on questions with impossible answers.
+Individuals with existential OCD have intrusive thoughts focused on questions with impossible answers.
 These thoughts are typically philosophical, such as “Is there life after death?” or “What is my purpose?”
-The thoughts become all consuming and your young adult may spend hours mulling it over.
+The thoughts become all consuming, and your child may spend hours mulling them over.
 The weight of these questions can trigger high levels of stress, anxiety, and depression.

 Self-Harm OCD

 Your teenager’s obsessive thoughts can be focused on experiencing or causing themselves self-harm.
-People with this subtype of OCD find it difficult to share their thoughts and feelings with mental health professionals.
-Self-harm compulsions can take the form of cutting or self-injury.
+Teens with self-harm OCD find it difficult to share their thoughts and feelings with mental health professionals.
+Self-harm compulsions can take the form of cutting or other actions.
 As the number of open wounds increases, so does the risk of infection.

 Scrupulosity OCD

-This subtype of OCD involves obsessions with morality or religion.
+Scrupulosity OCD involves obsessions with morality or religion.
 Your teenager may be obsessed over something they’ve done or what they believe is a violation of religious or moral code.
-This is very different from being devout or highly religious when behavior is not excessive.
+This is different from being devout or highly religious, when the behavior is not excessive.
 Teens with scrupulosity act differently than others in their faith community.

-Mental health professionals have identified several causes of obsessive compulsive disorder in teenagers.
-Your teen may not experience just one of these causes and this list is only an example and not a full list of potential reasons your adolescent has symptoms of OCD.
+Mental health professionals have identified several causes of Obsessive-Compulsive Disorder (OCD) in teenagers.
+One or more of these may apply to your teen.
+The following list discusses just a few of the potential reasons your adolescent may develop symptoms of OCD.

 Brain Structure and Function